SteveDunn/Vogen/docs/site/Writerside/topics/Working-with-IDs.md

 *Note that sequential GUIDs are now part of .NET with the addition of `Guid.CreateVersion7` - this is described in the [FAQ](FAQ.md#can-i-have-a-factory-method-for-value-objects-that-wrap-guids)

-You should follow this tutorial if you want to customize how IDs are generated or have any requirement to generate deterministicall values.
+You should follow this tutorial if you want to customize how IDs are generated or have any requirement to generate deterministic values.

 **1. Create a new value object based on a Guid**
 ```c#